-AWS App2Container (A2C) and AWS Fargate together form a powerful combination in the AWS Developer Tools suite, offering a streamlined pathway for containerizing applications and seamlessly deploying them onto AWS Fargate.
+A2C and AWS Fargate together form a powerful combination in the AWS Developer Tools suite, offering a streamlined pathway for containerizing applications and seamlessly deploying them onto AWS Fargate.
 This section explores the integration of these tools and how they collectively contribute to efficient container management.

-AWS Fargate overview:
+AWS Fargate overview

 AWS Fargate is a serverless compute engine for containers, allowing users to run containers without managing the underlying infrastructure.
 It abstracts away the complexities of server provisioning and maintenance, enabling developers to focus solely on deploying and managing containerized applications.